Experimental setups

 WISArD

-The WISArD experiment has been set up for investigation of the weak interaction focussing on the b-n angular correlation coefficient of 32Ar by looking at beta-delayed protons emitted from the daughter nucleus 32Cl.
+The WISArD experiment has been set up for the investigation of the weak interaction focussing on the b-n angular correlation coefficient of 32Ar by looking at beta-delayed protons emitted from the daughter nucleus 32Cl.
 As the protons are emitted from a moving source, the proton energy distribution is thus subject to kinematical broadening and a kinematical shift.